ivan-arredondom/colonist-tracker/README.md

 - [ ] Keep track of unkwown cards
     - [ ] Calculate which card someone stole
     - [ ] Subtract unkwown card instead of making a resource negative
+    - [ ] Subtract unkwown card when stealing a resource that is at 0.
 - [ ] Add support for monopoly card
     - [ ] Make sure to subtract if possible
-- [ ] Add support for adding roads via development cards
+- [x] Add support for adding roads via development cards
 - [ ] Change UI to hover instead of a popup